pundarikaksha7/fashion-app/README.md

-# Drip.com
+# Rack.com

 ## Overview

-**Drip** is a modern social media platform built exclusively for **fashion lovers, creators, and trend followers**.
+**Rack** is a modern social media platform built exclusively for **fashion lovers, creators, and trend followers**.
 Inspired by the intuitive interfaces of Instagram and Pinterest, this app blends **user-driven fashion sharing** with **cutting-edge AI** to revolutionize how we engage with style online.

 Whether you’re planning your party look, checking out campus trends, or building an influencer following — Fashion App helps you **post, vote, recommend, and analyze outfits** in an intelligent, social-first environment.